Business woman calculating tax withholding for equity award transactions

 Determining Tax Withholding Rates for Non-HQ Employees

-Caroline notes, however, that when companies use this approach, any excess withholding is typically refunded through payroll.
+• In many countries, local payroll teams will still need to true up the amounts withheld to the appropriate individual tax rates.
 In many countries, taxpayers are not required to file an annual tax return and the local tax authorities view the taxes withheld through payroll as final (unlike in the United States, where payroll withholding is merely an estimate of an employee’s tax obligation).
-Thus, for employees who are subject to tax at the top marginal rate, refunding the excess withholding through payroll may be the only means by which these amounts can be returned to employees.
+Thus, for employees who aren't subject to tax at the top marginal rate, refunding the excess withholding through payroll may be the only means by which these amounts can be returned to employees.
+Nearly 90% of companies that use this approach have local payroll true up the withholding in some or all countries.

 Learn More